tilmitt11191/dotfiles/sublime_text/Packages/rainbow_csv/README.md

 RBQL parses SQL-like user query, generates new Python or JavaScript code and executes it.

-Explanation of simplified Python version of RBQL algorithm by example.
+Explanation of simplified Python version of RBQL algorithm by example:

-1. User enters the following query, which is stored as a string _Q_:
+1. The user enters the following query, which is stored as a string _Q_
 ```
     SELECT a3, int(a4) + 100, len(a2) WHERE a1 != 'SELL'
 ```

 2. RBQL replaces all `a{i}` substrings in the query string _Q_ with `a[{i - 1}]` substrings.
 The result is the following string:
 ```
     Q = "SELECT a[2], int(a[3]) + 100, len(a[1]) WHERE a[0] != 'SELL'"